Join our community of websites already using SEOJuice to automate the boring SEO work.

 Block step 1 and the chain never starts.

-Why the toggle exists: Cloudflare is piloting a pay-per-crawl marketplace in which large LLM vendors purchase access tokens, and Cloudflare takes a 30-40% cut — much like Apple's App Store tax.
-In the meantime, the default setting shields content by denying non-paying AI bots.
-Great for their margins; catastrophic for your visibility.
+Why the toggle exists: Cloudflare is piloting a pay-per-crawl marketplace in which large LLM vendors purchase access tokens, and Cloudflare reportedly takes a meaningful platform cut, similar in spirit to App Store fees (the exact split hasn't been publicly disclosed, so treat any specific number you see floating around as rumor; Cloudflare's own announcement is intentionally vague on economics).
+Great for their margins; painful for content sites that rely on AI citations.
 (I understand their business rationale.
-I just wish the default weren't "block everything.")
+I just wish the default weren't "block everything."
+This is my reading, not a Cloudflare executive's, so take it as one view.)

 Symptoms you'll see